7 Must-Visit Rockhounding Sites in Idaho

 The Rockhounding Encyclopedia – A Gem Hunter’s Guide to Identifying and Collecting Gemstones, Minerals, Fossils & Geodes

-Comprehensive Rockhounding Guide: Explore over 100 unique gemstones, minerals, fossils, and geodes with detailed descriptions and images.
+Comprehensive Rockhounding Guide: Covers a wide range of gemstones, minerals, fossils, and geodes with helpful descriptions and images.

-Expert Identification Tips: Learn how to properly identify, classify, and collect different types of rocks and minerals.
+Expert Identification Tips: Learn how to classify and identify different types of material you bring home.

 $29.97